How to Move a Wordpress Website from DirectAdmin to Webdock

 Webdock offers several advantages over DirectAdmin.
 Let's take a closer look at these benefits:

-• Cost Comparison: DirectAdmin's pricing begins at $5 per month, but this plan restricts you to just two users and 20 domains.
+- Cost Comparison: DirectAdmin's pricing begins at $5 per month, but this plan restricts you to just two users and 20 domains.
 Additionally, they don't offer any free trials for you to evaluate their platform, and this cost is on top of what you'd already pay for a server.
 Conversely, Webdock provides a superior control panel with no restrictions on the number of server users or domains.
 You are only charged based on the server you select.
-Furthermore, every server option comes with a completely free first 24-hour trial, allowing you plenty of time to test and assess its capabilities without any financial commitment.
+Furthermore, every server option comes with a completely free "up to 24-hour" trial, allowing you plenty of time to test and assess its capabilities without any financial commitment.

 Disclaimer: The strategies I am about to show usually will ensure minimal downtime (and I'll share tips to reduce it even further).
 However, no downtime doesn't mean that all changes made during the migration will be captured.
 That's why it's smart to plan your migration during a period of low traffic.
 To ensure any new data isn't missed in the initial move, consider using tools like WP All Import/Export.